Youtube Facebook Twitter Instagram

 Description: From Bedwell Street the 203 m track takes you through a grassy paddock to the start of a 1930 m loop.
 From Reserve Road the 355 m track takes you downhill to the 1930 m loop.
 Along the track you may be able to see some wildlife and many species of eucalyptus trees, including Ironbark.
 Read more...

-Cranley Escarpment walking trail map
+Cranley Escarpment trails map

 Classification: Bushwalking (Grade 3), mountain biking (Intermediate), horse riding (Class 1 easy)

-Distance: 2140 m one way
+Distance: 2,140m one way

 Description: This track has three entrances in Middle Ridge, Toowoomba: